 DigitalGenius helps manage volume spikes during service disruptions, while opening new communication channels, or dealing with repetitive questions.
 By embedding a layer of Deep-Learning intelligence inside existing customer service operations, they enable large companies to unlock new communication channels and serve their customers more efficiently.

 The trained neural networks works alongside the human agents, learning from them in real time and enabling them to spend less time doing repetitive work and more time solving genuine customer issues.

-This company has been around for over 3 years now, having started out as a chatbot company for brands.
+This company has been around for over 3 years now, having started out as an Einstein Bot and chatbot company for brands.
 They have seen how difficult it is to build and maintain a great bot that delivers spotless experience, so they decided to explore the Machine Learning and Deep Learning applications and never looked back since.
 DigitalGenius is not only language agnostic, but can also operate across multiple industries, with clients ranging from airline, consumer packaged goods to banking industries.